Introduction to PostgreSQL CONCAT()

-Explanation: The PostgreSQL CONCAT() function takes an argument list as an input.
+Explanation: The PostgreSQL CONCAT() function inputs an argument list.

 How does PostgreSQL CONCAT() Function Work?

-- The PostgreSQL CONCAT() considers each element of a list as an argument as this function is a VARIADIC function that can take any number of elements as input.
+- The PostgreSQL CONCAT() considers each list element as an argument, as this function is a VARIADIC function that can take any number of elements as input.

 - The input argument provided to the function should be string type or convertible to the string type.

 - The string type means the input argument should be of any of the following data types:

 Consider the following example, which concatenates the two strings by using the PostgreSQL CONCAT() function.
 Illustrate the CONCAT function by using the following SELECT statement and a snapshot.